PhungXuanAnh/django-rest-framework-sample/README.md

 - source work with `OneToMany`, ex: `source='album_set'`. **NOTE** with `ManyToMany` don't need `source`, ex: `instruments` field

 ### 7.1.2.
 Using SerializerMethod

+Using `SerializerMethod` when you want to custom more output data.
+For example:

+- Convert `first_name` to titlecase during serialization.
+- Convert `full_name` to uppercase.
+- Set `albums` as `None` instead of an empty list if no groups are associated with the user.

+All example in this serializer: **MusicianModelSerializerReadEffective_SerializerMethod** in file [music/sample_read_affective/serializers.py](music/sample_read_affective/serializers.py)

 ### 7.1.3.
 Using to_presentation

 ## 7.2.
 In write data